twolodzko/extraDistr/cran-comments.md

 ## Update

 Namespace was cleaned, all math functions are called from std library.
-Rccp namespace is not used globally any more.
+Rcpp namespace is not used globally any more.
 All numeric values are now explicitely <double> or <int>
 (or casted to) to avoid overloading ambiguity for math functions.